 In March 2010, the FASB amended its authoritative guidance on the milestone method of revenue recognition.
 The milestone method of revenue recognition has now been codified as an acceptable revenue recognition model when a milestone is deemed to be substantive.
 This guidance may be applied retrospectively to all arrangements or prospectively for milestones achieved after the adoption of the guidance.
-We are required to adopt this amended guidance for the fiscal year beginning January 1, 2011, although earlier adoption is permitted.
+We will adopt this amended guidance for the fiscal year beginning January 1, 2011.
 Management does not anticipate that the adoption of this guidance will have a material impact on our financial statements.